prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 ### Partial withdrawals of your earnings will continue indefinitely to your Ethereum address of your choice

 Once a partial withdrawal is included on-chain, earnings will continue to accrue in the Ethereum address you initially specified.
-This address **cannot be changed** once set, so you must ensure it is protected and one you have custody over. **note:** there is only one withdrawal address and this is the same address that will be used for full withdrawals
+This address **cannot be changed** once set, so you must ensure it is protected and one you have custody over. **note: there is only one withdrawal address and this is the same address that will be used for full withdrawals

+### Smart contract addresses can be used as the withdrawal address but can not trigger functions.

+Smart contract addresses set as the withdrawal credential will only update balances and not trigger any logic.
+Read [https://eips.ethereum.org/EIPS/eip-4895](https://eips.ethereum.org/EIPS/eip-4895) for more reasoning.

 ### Once you tell Ethereum the address you want to withdraw your validator to, you cannot change it back

-In order to withdraw, you must tell Ethereum the address you wish to use to receive the withdrawn funds.
-Once you submit this signed message, **you cannot change it**, so make sure you pick an Ethereum address you have full control over and is secured.
-This is the most important step to watch out for when triggering a withdrawal.
+In order to withdraw, you must tell Ethereum the address you wish to use to receive the withdrawn funds for that particular validator.
+Once you submit this signed message, **you cannot change it**, so make sure you pick an Ethereum address you intend to withdraw to indefinitely and that the address is intended for the corresponding validator key.
+The withdrawal address will be the same whether partial or full withdrawal so this is the most important step to watch out for when triggering a withdrawal.

 ### It can take a while for your BLS to Execution request to be completed, so do not panic if this is the case

 Once you submit a BLS to Exec request to tell Ethereum the address you want to use in order to receive your withdrawn funds, it goes through several processing pipelines that might take a bit longer than expected.
 If your beacon node has also received many other requests for BLS to exec changes, your initial request could be dropped and you may need to try again, so do not panic if you have submitted a request and nothing has happened yet.
+Prysm will include last-seen messages first when proposing blocks, so to avoid messages being dropped and timely includes it is better to wait a few hours or days after the fork.

 ### Slashed or previously exited validators are still able to withdraw